 4) Hydrate and Energize

 Keeping your phone charged is a luxury, but keeping your body charged is an absolute necessity.
 This is especially true if your typical day involves sitting at a desk or watching too much television.
-When you go camping, you’re active for many more hours of the day than you may be accustomed to, so you’re going to want to bring a source of extra energy with you.
+When you go camping, you’re active for many more hours of the day than you may be accustomed to, so you’re going to want to bring water and a source of extra energy with you.
 For our money, there is no better energy drink value than Rip It Energy, available for just 99 cents per can.
 If you’re trying to minimize weight in your pack, they also offer an energy shot version.
 Rip It gives us real energy to hit the trail, pitch the tent, and gather firewood to cook dinner.
-It’s available in 18 flavors, and our favorites are the Tribute flavors that you see above.
-Rip It has been tested on the battlefield and have been supporting our troops downrange and at home for almost a decade.
-Visit the Rip It Energy Blog for more information.

 5) Take Only Photos, Leave Only Footprints